Overview

 Phase 2: Order Book Trading

-Upon reaching 100% solvency, markets graduate:
+Upon reaching 100% solvency with 20% minimum on each side, markets graduate:

 Transition Step